usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Training Centre: Security Defense Force/NotesFolder/securityDefenseForcePart27NoisePollution.md

 verified: the Teroristang Komunista has access to wireless broadcasting equipment, e.g. towers, to send at set frequencies wireless signals that reach multiple cities.<br/>
 The frequencies can both be reserved, e.g. radio 94.7 mellow, or unused.<br/>
 My mini radio that I set to an unused frequency to cause static noise as defense to their noise pollution received such signal.<br/>
-Their attack was to demonstrate their power against those who do NOT obey their gawa-gawang rules that is NOT of the community.<br/>
+Their attack was to demonstrate their power against those who do NOT obey their gawa-gawang patakaran (rules) that is NOT of the community.<br/>
 <br/>
-<b>Example Gawa-gawang Rules:</b><br/>
+<b>Example Gawa-gawang Patakaran (Rules):</b><br/>
 Do NOT share know-how with People, including the Police.<br/>
 Do NOT file incident reports with Law Enforcement.<br/>
 <br/>
-observed: this is due to the Teroristang Komunista group aims to be the "Law Enforcement" of their own gawa-gawang rules that is NOT of the community.<br/>
+observed: this is due to the Teroristang Komunista group aims to be the "Law Enforcement" of their own gawa-gawang patakaran (rules) that is NOT of the community.<br/>
 <br/>
 <b>Reminder:</b> automobile vehicle's horn is used only for imminent danger.<br/>
 --> Frequent noise causes incorrect response to actual imminent danger.<br/>